Las Vegas Divorce Lawyers

 About Separate Property

 Separate property was owned by a spouse before the marriage or it was acquired as a gift during the marriage.
 This includes anything acquired by inheritance or even awarded in compensation for damages in a personal injury claim.
 In some circumstances, separate property may become community property.
-For guidance on this, reach out a knowledgeable divorce attorney in Las Vegas.
+For guidance on this, reach out a knowledgeable Las Vegas divorce attorney.

 For Trusted Counsel, Call (702) 323-5750